luisdi4s/co2calculator/README.md

 ## How to run the project

-In the project directory, you can run:
+In the project directory, to install the necessary dependencies run:

+### `npm i`

+After that you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.

 ### `npm run build`